 The MAcc program focuses on applicants who have a bachelor’s degree in accounting or the following course equivalents as determined by the department chair:

 Admission and Scholarship Application Process

 GMAT/GRE test requirements now waived for Summer 2020 and Fall 2020 start terms for all MAcc applicants.
 The MAcc program offers a cohort learning environment with start terms in summer or fall.
-Application materials include a resume, personal statement, two letters of recommendations, official transcript(s), and test scores (GMAC or GRE).
+Application materials include a resume, personal statement, two letters of recommendations, and official transcript(s) from your degree-granting institution(s).

-Applicants with a strong academic and/or professional background should apply early for merit-based scholarship consideration!
-Learn more about the admission process and merit-based scholarships.
-Accepted students can also apply for a variety of assistantship positions, some of which are specific to the MAcc program.
+Applicants with strong academic and/or professional backgrounds should apply early for scholarship consideration!
+Learn more about the admission process, scholarships, and assistantship positions for accepted students who have deposited.